d3sm0/z3l0/zelo.md

 ### Self Play

-How can you understand how well you are doing?
+How well am I doing?
 Note:
-we can't have humans in the loop, that's slow we can't have other robots, that's what we want to achieve
+we can't have humans in the loop => they work at a speed of 1 second per second, that's 45mins per game!\
+we can't have other robots => that's what we want to achieve

 1. Clone yourself and fight!<!-- .element: class="fragment" -->
 2. As the Yous battle, observe the fight<!-- .element: class="fragment" -->